 It is surprisingly simple to pull together for something with such a complex flavor, and you can store it for weeks!
 In just 15 minutes, you can create a sauce that goes well on chicken, rice, vegetables, salmon, noodles, and more!

 Teriyaki highlights the tang of orange juice and rice vinegar with richly sweet brown sugar, salty soy sauce, garlic, and a spicy kick of ginger.

 While it may sound like a lot of contradictory flavors all wrapped up in one sauce, it will surprise you how this comes together in an amazing, unique taste that’s sure to be a family favorite!

 Teriyaki is both a process of cooking and a sauce created in Japan.
 It’s been used for hundreds of years but only gained popularity in the US in the 1960s.

 When Japanese immigrants made their new homes in Hawaii, they recreated the sauce from their home country using local ingredients like pineapple juice and brown sugar in place of the traditional sugar and sake, mirin, or rice wine.
 Needless to say, it caught on.

 Typically, in Japan, the original teriyaki is only used on mild-tasting fish.
-Americans love the new Hawaiian-inspired version of teriyaki sauce and use it as a marinade for beef, chicken, vegetables, and yes…fish.
+Americans love the new Hawaiian-inspired version of teriyaki sauce and use it as a marinade for beef, chicken, vegetables, and, yes…fish.

 It’s grown in popularity in Japan, too, showing up on things like fast-food hamburgers to meatballs as well as a sauce for fusion-style sushi.

 There are a few things you’ll want to pick up from the store for this recipe.
-If you don't have rice vinegar in your local grocery store, check the local Asian market out (be sure to stock up while you're there too!).
+If you don't have rice vinegar in your local grocery store, check out the local Asian market (be sure to stock up while you're there too!).